Learning at school

 Key competencies

-During your child’s time at school they will develop a range of skills and capabilities (key competencies) that will help them to do well in life.
+During your child’s time at school, they will develop a range of skills and capabilities (key competencies) that will help them to do well in life.

 Progress and achievement at school and kura

-The Ministry is working with the education sector, parents, students, whānau, iwi and communities to support a focus on progress and achievement across the national curriculum – New Zealand Curriculum and Te Marautanga o Aotearoa – following the removal of National Standards and Ngā Whanaketanga Rumaki Māori last year.
+We are working with the education sector, parents, students, whānau, iwi and communities to support a focus on progress and achievement across the national curriculum – New Zealand Curriculum and Te Marautanga o Aotearoa – following the removal of National Standards and Ngā Whanaketanga Rumaki Māori last year.

 How to support a child with dyslexia